 The BLS projects overall employment growth from 2008-2018 for postsecondary professors and instructors at 15 percent.
 Salaries vary greatly depending on the type of educational institution and location, but mathematical science professors earned mean annual wages of $73,480 in 2010, according to the BLS.

 A 2008 report to Congress from the federal Domestic Social Policy Division expressed a growing concern that "the United States is not preparing a sufficient number of students, teachers and practitioners in the areas of science, technology, engineering and mathematics (STEM)."
 Consequently, the U.S. is lagging behind other industrialized nations.
 To encourage more people to enter these fields, including mathematics, the federal government is actively recruiting more teachers and offering scholarships and graduate fellowships in STEM fields.
 Today may be the perfect time to look at campus and online degrees in math education and become that math teacher or professor that students remember.

 - Demand: Dedicated math teachers are needed.
 U.S. students lag behind those from other countries in math skills.

 - Growth: Almost 250,000 new elementary school teachers are projected to be needed by 2018.

 - Geography: Highest concentration of mathematical science professors is in North Carolina, with 2,170 employed in the state.

-Online Degree Programs in Math Education
+Online Master's Degrees in Math Education